Styling the application

 any element’s styling with any other element’s styles.
 Next, we use the

-Plus icon that we added earlier using fa_icon
+Plus icon that we added earlier using fa_icon.
+The final line, padding-right,

 adds padding to the right-hand-side of this element so that the icon